À l'heure actuelle, nous n'avons pas d'ouvertures d'emploi, de possibilités de bénévolat, ou d'événements prochains.

 These are just a few of the many programs that have been housed at SHAPE Community Center.
 While there are core programs at SHAPE, many programs and activities change to meet the changing needs of the community that we serve.
 Our primary focus continues to be programs and activities that are geared to youth, family and the revitalization and strengthening of the family and the community.

-For over 42 years, S.H.A.P.E. has survived the ebbs and flows of the civil rights movement.
+For over 44 years, SHAPE has survived the ebbs and flows of the civil rights movement.
 SHAPE's journey from a small organization to one of international scope mirrors the transition of its leadership.
 The outreach, which began locally, has now gained national and international attention.
 As a result, SHAPE was honored in Washington, D.C., along with 26 others, for efforts in combating drugs, in the early nineties.
 SHAPE was involved with the organizing of the Million Man March, the Million Family March and the Millions More Movement where hundreds of families were transported from Harris County and the Gulf Coast Area to Washington, D.C. to join these historic events.